 The palm must be facing up when performing this strike.
 This helps guide the strike straight back.
 If the palm is turned inward, the strike is more likely to swing outward and miss the intended target.
 You should notice that of all the Empi Uchi strikes this one is the most likely to inadvertently strike with the tip of the elbow, but the risk of injury is lessened somewhat since the elbow is most likely to strike into a soft tissue area (the abdomen).

 The opposite hand can be pressed into the top of the fist of your striking arm to augment the strike (somewhat).
 If your opponent is directly behind you then a slight step to the side opposite your striking arm will allow you to be in a better position to attack your opponent’s center.

 Mawashi Ushiro Empi Uchi

 The first is a forearm smash in which the outside edge of the forearm is used as the striking surface.
 This is similar to a Mae Empi Uchi except the contact point is somewhere near the middle of the forearm rather than near the elbow.
-The strike can also be delivered by moving the arm in the opposite direction – similar to a Yoko Empi Uchi, but again striking with the outside edge of the forearm.
-In most cases the hand moves further from the shoulder than what is prudent when employing an Empi Uchi.
+The strike can also be delivered by moving the arm in the opposite direction.
+This is similar to a Yoko Empi Uchi, but again the impact occurs with the outside edge of the forearm.
+In most cases, the hand moves further from the shoulder than what is prudent when employing an Empi Uchi.

 A second forearm strike is to strike with the inside edge of the forearm.
-This is often delivered in a manner similar to a Mawashi Tsuki but the forearm strikes instead.
+This is often delivered like a Mawashi Tsuki but the forearm strikes instead.
 A common use for this strike is to stun your attacker and then to encircle your arm around their head or neck to establish control or initiate a throw.